Administration of Medications Policy

 Parents/carers of children who have a long-term condition will be required to complete a medication consent form (see attached) and staff will administer any prescribed medication according to instructions.

 All medication will be stored safely and in accordance with storage instructions.
-Katharine or Marion will be responsible for handing back the medication at the end of the session to the parent.
+Jen or the deputy will be responsible for handing back the medication at the end of the session to the parent.
 For some conditions, medications may be kept securely at the setting.
-Katharine and Marion will be responsible for checking the medication is in date and return out of date medication back to the parent.
+Jen or the deputy will be responsible for checking the medication is in date and return out of date medication back to the parent.

 No child will self-administer medication and no medication should be left in children’s bags.
 Where the child is capable of understanding when they need medication, for example asthma, they should be encouraged to tell a member of staff what they need.
 However, this does not replace staff vigilance in knowing and responding when a child requires medication.
 If the administration of prescribed medication requires medical knowledge, training will be given to relevant staff by a health professional.